e107inc/twofactorauth/README.md

 * Use the [issue tracker](https://github.com/e107inc/twofactorauth/issues)

 ## Translation ##
-*In case you want to translate this plugin to your language, please [fork this Github repository](https://help.github.com/articles/fork-a-repo) and submit a pull-request.
+* In case you want to translate this plugin to your language, please [fork this Github repository](https://help.github.com/articles/fork-a-repo) and submit a [pull-request](https://help.github.com/articles/using-pull-requests).

-More information on pull-requests can be found [here](https://help.github.com/articles/using-pull-requests) and [here](http://guides.github.com/overviews/flow/).
-I also recommend using the [Github for Desktop](https://desktop.github.com/) tools.

 ## Changelog ##
 See the **releases** section [here](https://github.com/e107inc/twofactorauth/releases)